 Wali, M.K.
 (1975).
-The problem of land reclamation viewed in a system in western North America, University of North Dakota Press, Grand Forks, 1-17.
+The problem of land reclamation viewed in a systems context.
+In: Wali, M.K. (ed.), Practices and Problems of Land Reclamation in Western North America.
+The University of North Dakota Press, Grand Forks, pp. 1–17.

 Raju, E.V.R.
-(2007).
-Post mining land use planning for Jharia coalfield, Jharkhand, Eastern India, Ph.D.
+(2008).
+Post mining land use planning for Jharia coalfield, Jharkhand, Eastern India.
+Ph.D.
 Thesis, Indian School of Mines, Dhanbad, Jharkhand, India.

-Tripathy, D.P., Singh, G. & Panigrahi, D.C.
+Tripathy, D.P., Singh, G. & Panigrahi D.C.
 (1998).
-Environmental effects of mine fires: A case study of Jharia coalfields.
-Proceedings of the Seventh National Symposium on Environment, 204-205.
+Assessment of soil quality in the Jharia coalfield.
+Proceedings of the Seventh National Symposium on Environment, ISM, Dhanbad, p.
+205.

 How to Cite